cthleung/Numerical-Methods-Swift/README.md

 # Numerical Methods Library in C++

 This is a C++ library implementing various numerical methods for root finding, optimization, regression, interpolation, numerical integration, and solving ordinary and partial differential equations.
+The numerical methods are sorted into folders by problem class.

+Test functions are also included.

 ## Methods Implemented